UPPMAX/uppmax_intro_cases/docs/intro_online.md

 - You will be able to follow along using the built-in terminals in all OS:s.
   - Linux/Mac Terminal
   - Windows: Powershell or command prompt
-- For your day-to-day work you may benefit from other applications, see the [Login session](https://uppmax.github.io/uppmax_intro/login2.html) |:warning:|
+- For your day-to-day work you may benefit from other applications, see the [Login session](https://uppmax.github.io/uppmax_intro/login2.html)

 ## Example of arrangement for your screen(s)!